Inside The West Wing: A 25th Anniversary Salute

 Bennack Theater

-The West Wing ventured where no television show had gone before: an extraordinary, intimate look at an American President and the inner workings of the White House.
+The West Wing ventured where no television show had gone before: an extraordinary, intimate look at an American President and the inner working of the White House.
 In conjunction with the current exhibition Inside The West Wing: A 25th Anniversary Salute, Paley has curated some of The West Wing’s most memorable episodes, giving viewers a glimpse into the complexities and challenges of governing a nation.
 We are also screening a documentary that compares the fictional West Wing with the real one, including perspectives from Presidents Ford, Carter, and Clinton.

 12:10 pm